 General practitioners can refer patients to gastroenterologists who can perform colonoscopies, and when patients are encouraged to have a colonoscopy, they should follow through.
 While the prep can be less than pleasurable, the life-saving screening is worth the effort.

-Medicare Coverage for Colonoscopy Screenings
+Does Medicare Cover Colonoscopy Screenings

-Part A, which covers hospital stays, is not relevant to colonoscopies, which are outpatient procedures, meaning that patients do not require overnight stays in the hospital.
+Yes, coverage for colonoscopy screenings will fall under Part B. Part A, which covers hospital stays, is not relevant to colonoscopies, which are outpatient procedures, meaning that patients do not require overnight stays in the hospital.

-Medicare Part B covers colonoscopies, with the following guidelines:
+Part B covers colonoscopies, with the following guidelines: